adaranutsa/website_email_scraper/README.md

 Python Website Email Scraper

 ## Purpose
 A simple website email scraper.
-It's sole purpose is for practicing unittests in python.
+It's sole purpose is for practicing unittests in python (and getting emails if you'd like).

 ## Requirements